linarkin/asset-management-system/README.md

 # Application for managing assets

-A React & TypeScript-based asset management system to create, organize and track a hierarchy of folders, assets, and datapoints with labeling and search.
+A React & TypeScript-based asset management system to create, organize, and track a hierarchy of folders, assets, and data points with labeling and search.

 You can see a walkthrough video of the application here - https://youtu.be/7nyTPEf5Njs

 ### Short description

-Important points:

 - New Node is creatable only in another Node.
 - Asset is creatable only in Node.
 - Datapoints are connected to Assets and cannot be moved in isolation, only with their parent asset.
-It's possible to create a datapoint only in Asset.
+It's possible to create a datapoint only in the Asset.
-- All Nodes, Assets and Datapoints have labels, they are shown in the overview pannel.
+- All Nodes, Assets, and Datapoints have labels; they are shown in the overview panel.
-- User can copy path of selected Item
+- User can copy the path of the selected Item
 - User can delete any Item by clicking on a "Bin" icon on hover.
-After confirming deletion it will be deleted without recovery.
+After confirming deletion, it will be deleted without recovery.

 ## Architecture

-For a high-level overview, data model, and key trade-offs, see [Architecture Overview](./ARCHITECTURE.md).
+For a high-level overview, data model, and key trade-offs, see [Description Overview](./DESCRIPTION.md).

 ## Getting Started